RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

    ***OR***

    2. Use the hf_mf_ultimatecard.lua script commands designated but the `script run hf_mf_ultimatecard` examples.
-This script is nof fully compartible with new version UMC.

 script run hf_mf_ultimatecard.lua -h